pawarjay19/pawarjay19/README.md

 - 👋 Hi, I’m @pawarjay19
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics and AI
 - 🌱 I’m currently learning statistics
 - 💞️ I’m looking to collaborate on data analytics project
 - 📫 How to reach me pawarjayvishal@gmail.com